Tempur Sealy International, Inc – Consensus Indicates Potential 19.5% Upside

-Tempur Sealy International, Inc with ticker code (TPX) now have 8 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The target price ranges between 125 and 82 calculating the average target price we see 103.38.
-Now with the previous closing price of 86.48 this would indicate that there is a potential upside of 19.5%.
-The day 50 moving average is 81.83 and the 200 day moving average is 65.99.
-The company has a market capitalisation of $4,444m.
-Visit the company website at: http://www.tempursealy.com
+Tempur Sealy International, Inc found using ticker (TPX) have now 8 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 125 and 82 with the average target price sitting at 103.38.
+Given that the stocks previous close was at 86.48 this indicates there is a potential upside of 19.5%.
+There is a 50 day moving average of 81.83 and the 200 moving average now moves to 65.99.
+The market capitalisation for the company is $4,444m.
+Find out more information at: http://www.tempursealy.com

 Tempur Sealy International, together with its subsidiaries, develops, manufactures, markets, and distributes bedding products in the United States, Canada, and internationally.
 It provides mattresses, foundations and adjustable foundations, and adjustable bases, as well as other products comprising pillows, mattress covers, sheets, cushions, and various other accessories and comfort products under the TEMPUR, Tempur-Pedic, Sealy, Comfort Revolution, and Stearns & Foster brands.
 The company sells its products through third party retailers, including third party distribution, hospitality, and healthcare; and company-owned stores, e-commerce, and call centers, as well as offers Cocoon by Sealy branded products through online.
 It also operates a portfolio of retail brands, including Tempur-Pedic retail stores, Sleep Outfitters, Sleep Solutions Outlet, SOVA, and other retail brands.
 In addition, the company is involved in licensing its Sealy, and Stearns & Foster brands, technology, and trademarks to other manufacturers.
 Tempur Sealy International was founded in 1989 and is headquartered in Lexington, Kentucky.